kaievns/the-log/posts/lead/drafts/vision-strategy-plan.md

 Leadership can be a pretty murky business.
-It varies from an industry to industry significantly, and to make matters even worse, most software engineering companies start essentially as snowflakes; as much unique as their complement of founders.
+It varies from an industry to industry significantly, and to make matters even worse, most software engineering companies start essentially as snowflakes; as unique as their complement of founders.

 Fortunately for us, people have done a fair bit of thinking on the subject.